robertkowalski/gelf-node/README.markdown

 # gelf-node
-## gelf-node is a full GELF implementation for node.js
+## gelf-node is a full implementation for sending GELF-messages in node.js

 # Example